truestamp/truestamp-tree/README.md

 // (you can do the same for every data element to store and later verify ) const p = t.proofObject(d)

-// At any time in the future, validate your proof by providing
+// At any time in the future, verify your proof by providing
 // the stored root, the proof, and data.
 You need to use the same
-// hash function the tree was originally created with. console.log('validated?', Tree.validate(r, p, d, sha256)) // returns true or false
+// hash function the tree was originally created with. console.log('verified?', Tree.verify(r, p, d, sha256)) // returns true or false
 ```

 A more detailed version of this example can be found in [examples/example.cjs].